3rd Year Residents

 Thomas and I have stuck with the Demon Deacons through thick

 and thin!
 GO DEACS!
-Riley and Millie, our two-year-old
+Riley and Millie, our four-year-old

 dachshunds keep us on our toes every day.
 I am an active Big